When you're looking for an intense herbaceous flavor, fresh oregano is a great choice to pair with meats, vegetables, and pasta dishes

 Recipe: Warm Bacon and Herb Coleslaw

 In a lighter take on classic picnic fare, substitute olive oil for mayo.
-You'll gain Italian flair (and lose 1/2 the calories)
+You'll gain Italian flair (and lose 1/2 the calories) with puttanesca-inspired ingredients.

 Recipe: Grilled Potato Salad